 FERC guidance requires site-specific justification for a construction right-of-way greater than 75 feet in wetlands; these locations are identified in Table 2.2-2.
-The mainline Pipeline would parallel or be collocated with other linear features for about 68 miles (about 70 percent of the route).
+The mainline Pipeline would parallel or be collocated with other linear features for about 68 miles (about 71 percent of the route).
 Additional Temporary Workspace (ATWS) would be required to accommodate construction at sensitive features, points of inflection, foreign pipeline crossings, road and railroad crossings, and for spoil storage and vehicular maneuvering.
 Although Driftwood has identified areas where extra workspace would be required, additional or alternative areas could be identified in the future due to changes in site-specific construction requirements.
 Driftwood would be required to file information on each of those areas for review and approval prior to use.

-Following construction, a 50-foot-wide permanent easement would be retained during operation of the Pipeline, with the exception of the area between MP 36.5 and 39.9 where a lateral would be installed adjacent to the mainline.
-In that location, a 65-foot-wide permanent easement would be retained.
+Following construction, a 50-foot permanent easement would be retained during operation of the Pipeline.
 The easement would be maintained following DOT requirements (49 CFR 192) to allow for routine pipeline inspection and maintenance.